-When other health providers are unable to find a solution for knee pain or injuries, Atlantic Spine Center offers effective and advanced knee pain management solutions, physical therapy and regenerative therapy with stem cells and PRP.
+When other health providers are unable to find a solution for knee pain or injuries, Atlantic Spine Center offers effective and advanced knee pain management solutions, physical therapy and regenerative therapy with repair cells and concentrated platelets.
 Through a combination of innovative methods, skilled specialists and the latest breakthrough in science and equipment, we can help your knees heal faster and with less invasive measures.
-Surgery is not something you should opt for unless all else has failed, so come talk to us about a number of revolutionary knee procedures that are changing our client’s lives.
+Surgery is not something you should opt for unless all else has failed, so come talk to us about a number of revolutionary knee procedures that are changing our clients’ lives by relieving symptoms of osteoarthritis.

 Quadriceps Tendonitis - Tissue damage from the quadriceps to just above the knee cap occurs when prolonged strain is placed on the quadriceps tendon.
 Associated with sports, this type of inflammation may appear in athletic activities involving kicking, jumping, squatting or running.

 Osgood Schlatters Disease - This is a disease often associated with the growing pains of youth, due to increased tension or growth spurts.
 The bone swells and can be visible at the top of the shin.
 Kids who jump or run or who are physically active may be more prone to Osgood Schlatters Disease.

 Medial & Lateral Meniscus Tears - This is when a cartilage tissue in the knee tears.
 A lateral is an outer side, while a medial is an inner side, and these happen often during athletics when a sudden shift in movement or direction causes a rip to take place.
 If blunt force is placed while a knee is firmly planted, it can cause a meniscal tear.
 Some people get it from weight-bearing activities, such as stair climbing, kneeling, bending, squatting or other repetitive movements.